-Council operated one (1) Beneficial Enterprise, Mount and did not impact the final decision.
-Isa City Council Owned Enterprises.
+Council operated one (1) Beneficial Enterprise, Mount Isa City Council Owned Enterprises.

 Council received no competitive neutrality complaints during the year in relation to any business activities nor were there any referrals or recommendations received by Council from the Queensland Competition Authority in relation to business units.